KanijiroSakado/WavFileReader/README.md

 ## What You Can Do with This
 * Loading PCM data as single channel and multi channels
-* Loading data from random point in the file
+* Loading data from random point in a file
-* Getting WAV format information of the file
+* Getting WAV format information of a file

 ## How To Use
 1. Include `wav_file_reader.h`.